-by water, their progress was sometimes unexpectedly obstructed by large pieces of floating ice, which damaged their boat, and left them no means of safety but by leaping on the ice, dragging the boat after them, and seeking the nearest shore.
+them as often as circumstances would permit.
+These visits were frequently attended with much danger; for, as they must be made by water, their progress was sometimes unexpectedly obstructed by large pieces of floating ice, which damaged their boat, and left them no means of safety but by leaping on the ice, dragging the boat after them, and seeking the nearest shore.

-They were exposed to similar hazards in the prosecution of their temporal callings.
-The following instance, among others, may serve as a confirmation of this. Īn June 1794 two of our brethren, having gone to a neighbouring island, to fetch drift-wood \, were so completely. surrounded with ice, that for many days their return remained impracticable.
-Their fellow-missionaries in NEW-HERRNHUT, being apprehensive for their safety, repeatedly sent Greenlanders in search of them; but these found it impossible to penetrate with their kajaks through the ice.
+The missionaries were exposed to great hazards in the prosecution of their temporal calling, of which the following is an instance.
+In June 1794, two of our brethren, having gone to a neighbouring island to fetch drift-wood\, were so completely surrounded with ice, that for many days their return remained Their fellow-missionaries in NEW-HERRNHUT, impracticable. being apprehensive for their safety, repeatedly sent Greenlanders in search of them; but these found the ice impenetrable to their kajaks.
 The two brethren, however, were fortunate in catching a sufficient quantity of fish to support life, and at length succeeded in finding a passage through the ice, but at a great distance from the settlement.
-After a most fatiguing walk over high mountains, and across extensive plains, they safely arrived in NEW-HERRNHUT, having been absent a whole month +.
+After a most fatiguing walk over high mountains, and across extensive plains, they safely arrived at NEW-HERRNHUT, having been absent a whole month.

-Though the natives are far more enured to the rigours of the climate, and much better able to encounter the perils connected with their mode of life, than Europeans, yet even many of them perish in consequence of these dangers; but they also experience the most striking preservation and deliverance.
-A few instances of this kind,
+Though the natives are far more enured to the rigours of the climate, and much better able to encounter the perils connected with their mode of life, than Europeans, yet even many of them perish in consequence of these dangers; but they also often experience the most striking preservation and deliverance.